dfinity/motoko/design/StableMemory.md

 initial word encoding size (in bytes?) followed by contents.

-Starting from a clean slate, we would extend this so all user-defined StableMemory is stored at a low address, with `stable _variable_ data stored just beyond the currently used StableMemory content on canister_pre_upgrade and canister_post_upgrade.
+Starting from a clean slate, we would extend this so all user-defined StableMemory is stored at a low address, with _stable variable_ data stored just beyond the currently used StableMemory content on canister_pre_upgrade and canister_post_upgrade.
 That way the StableMemory area need not move, with stable variables simply serialized and appended in `canister_pre_upgrade` and deserialized and discarded in `canister_post_upgrade`, leaving the manual StableMemory unchanged.

-For backwards compatibility, we can't do that.
+For backwards compatibility reasons, we can't do that.

 Luckily, stable variables always require non-zero bytes to encode, we should be able to devise a backwards compatible scheme for upgrading from pre-StableMemory canisters to post-StableMemory canisters, as follows.

-During execution, Abstract stable memory (StableMemory) is aligned with IC stable memory, at address 0, for reasonable efficiency (apart from maintaining `max`).
+During execution, abstract stable memory (StableMemory) is aligned with IC stable memory, at address 0, for reasonable efficiency (apart from maintaining `max`).